 Amies transport medium is a widely used and effective semisolid medium for the transportation of swab specimens to the microbiology laboratory.
 Placing swabs in a moist container or transport medium prevents drying and the death of bacteria.

 Amies is a modification of Stuart’s medium in which glycerophosphate is replaced by an inorganic phosphate buffer and charcoal is added.
 This modification prolongs the viability and thus increases the isolation of anaerobes, delicate bacterial pathogens like Neisseria gonorrhoeae, Haemophilus influenzae, Neisseria meningitidis, and Haemophilus ducreyi.
 For delays as long as 24 hours, Amies medium with charcoal can be used.

 The presence of sodium thioglycollate and a small amount of agar creates a reduced environment which favors the growth of a wide variety of pathogens.
 The use of charcoal in transport media neutralizes toxic materials in the specimen or on the swab and facilitates the growth of sensitive bacterial pathogens such as Neisseria gonorrhoeae.

-Calcium, magnesium, potassium and sodium salts help the survival of the pathogens and also control the permeability of bacterial cells.
+Calcium, magnesium, potassium, and sodium salts help the survival of pathogens and also control the permeability of bacterial cells.
 Phosphate buffer maintains the pH of the medium.